 Make sure your business is running at its full potential

 Too often, business owners contemplating the sale of their business “take their foot off the gas”.
 When your business is on the market for sale, it is on show and should be operating at peak performance levels!
 The result of a business owner stepping back prior to the completion of a sale can be dramatic, leading to a poor sale price and terrible contractual terms.
 Sometimes it even results in the non-completion of a sale due to minimal buyer interest.

 Unfortunately, the sale of a business is a time-consuming process taking between a minimum of 3 months and sometimes over 12 months to complete in full.
 This is true for both relatively simple businesses and for rather complex entities.
 On this basis, if you have decided that 2020 is the year that you would like to sell your business you should act now and get the ball rolling.

 Contact Us Today

 At Quinn M&A we have significant experience in advising on and executing the sale of businesses and companies throughout Australia.
 Our expertise lies in completing the sale of businesses and companies that are valued at between $1 million and $50 million, and we have experience working with a range of different industries and business types.
-Should you wish to find out how we can help you feel free to call us on 1300 784 667 to secure a FREE appointment with one of our Directors.
+To find out more about how we can help you call us on 02 9223 9166 or submit an online enquiry for a confidential discussion.